gboeing/ppd430/syllabus/readme.md

-# Assignments and Evaluation
+# Learning Assessments

 The following sections outline the work you agree to do by enrolling in this course.
 Per USC guidelines, for each course unit the university expects 2 hours of out-of-class student work per week.
 This is a 4 unit course.
 Therefore, you should expect an average of 8 hours of out-of-class work each week: please budget your time accordingly.
-The balance will vary from week to week, but will comprise a mix of individual reading, individual writing, and group data/code assignments.
-See the schedule below for assignment due dates and see the "assignments" folder for instructions.
+See the schedule below for learning assessment due dates and see the "assessments" folder for instructions.

-Group exercises leverage your diversity of skills and life experiences.
-We expect each of you to contribute to your group assignments in whatever way you can create proportional value: some will be better at code, others at writing, etc. We don't intend to hold your hand: coordination, delegation, accountability, and conflict resolution are challenging but necessary professional skills.
-Organize, collaborate, and communicate proactively with one another.
-There will be a formal group peer review at the end of the semester to help determine the participation grade you earned.
-See also: [Coping with Hitchhikers and Couch Potatoes on Teams](https://www.cs.cornell.edu/courses/cs3110/2018fa/teams/hitchhikers.html).

-## Attendance

-This is an in-person course.
-Student are expected to manage their schedules such that they can keep all of their committments, including attending class.
-If you need to miss a class session, you do not need to notify the instructor: attendance is not formally taken and there are no "excused" or "unexcused" absences, nor are there accommodations for missing in-class activities (unless specified in a formal OSAS letter).
-It is the student's responsibility to request notes, etc from others who were in attendance.
-Note that active participation is expected (and graded) in the classroom.

-## Grades
+## Grading Policy

-Final grades will be weighted as follows:

-  - 20%: six individual reflections
-  - 30%: five group exercises
-  - 20%: individual midterm exam
-  - 20%: final group project and presentation
-  - 10%: active participation in classroom/Slack and team work

-There is no extra credit.
-You can expect grades to be posted within two weeks of the assignment's due date.
-Grades are earned solely based on how well submissions meet the requirements and how well they demonstrate your understanding of and competency in the material.
-They account for your adherence to the instructions and your peers' performance given the same instructions.
+Grades are earned solely based on how well submissions fulfill the instructions and demonstrate your understanding of and competency in the material.
 Effort and time spent do not factor in to grades, and grades are not negotiable.
 If your demonstrated understanding of and competency in the material are not where you want them to be, start coming to office hours, refocus your effort onto more effective study strategies, and optionally consider tutoring services.
+You can expect the grade you earned to be posted within two weeks of each assessment's due date.

+Final grade weighting (there is no extra credit):

+  - 10%: ten individual preparatory notes
+  - 30%: ten individual in-class problem sets
+  - 30%: individual midterm exam
+  - 15%: five group exercises
+  - 10%: final group project and presentation
+  - 5%:  peer review

+Final grade ranges:

+  - 90 ≤ A (high pass with distinction)
+  - 80 ≤ B < 90 (high pass)
+  - 70 ≤ C < 80 (pass)
+  - 60 ≤ D < 70 (low pass)
+  - F < 60 (fail)

 ## Submission

+Assignments are due by 23:59:00 Pacific Time on their stated due dates (see schedule below).
+Each assignment has a 12-hour, no-questions-asked grace period following its deadline during which it will be accepted as though on-time.
+After that, you can submit late for a 25% penalty until the submission system closes 24 hours after the original deadline.

-See the schedule below for due dates.
-Submit everything via Brightspace.
-Assignments are due by 23:59:00 pacific time on their stated due dates.
-Please submit early to avoid any last-minute headaches such as slow uploads, weak internet connections, excessive file size, or temporary system outages.
+Submit everything via Brightspace's submission system.
+Please submit early to avoid any last-minute headaches such as slow uploads, weak internet, or temporary system outages.
 If you have any technical issues when submitting, contact USC IT for resolution well before it is due.
 It is solely the student's responsibility to ensure that all submissions have gone through on time and contain the complete, working, correct files.
 Double-check and verify correct and successful submission, and fix it if necessary, before the deadline.
 You are graded solely on what you submit on Brightspace prior to the deadline.
 The timestamp in the submission system is our only official record: if it says you're late, you're late.
 Submissions outside of Brightspace (e.g., by email or on Google Drive) will not be accepted or graded.
 If your data set is too large for the submission system, you may upload *only your data set* to the USC Google Drive and provide a link to it in the first cell of your submitted Jupyter notebook that uses it.

-Late submissions are deducted 25% per day late.
-Note that late final project submissions will not be accepted or graded.
+## Attendance Policy and Group Work

+This is an in-person course.
+Student are expected to manage their schedules such that they can keep all of their committments, including attending class.
+If you need to miss a class session, you do not need to notify the instructor: attendance is not formally taken and there are no "excused" or "unexcused" absences, nor are there accommodations for missing in-class activities.
+It is the student's responsibility to request notes, etc from others who were in attendance.

+Group exercises leverage your diversity of skills and life experiences.
+We expect each of you to contribute to your group assessments in whatever way you can create proportional value: some will be better at code, others at writing, etc. We don't intend to hold your hand: coordination, delegation, accountability, and conflict resolution are challenging but necessary professional skills.
+Organize, collaborate, and communicate proactively with one another.
+There will be a formal group peer review at the end of the semester to help determine the participation grade you earned.
+See also: [Coping with Hitchhikers and Couch Potatoes on Teams](https://www.cs.cornell.edu/courses/cs3110/2018fa/teams/hitchhikers.html).